 - a.
 Provide at no charge, a minimum of one (1) horse stall per pre-registered contestant entering horse events.
-Contestants requiring additional stalls for horses may be required to pay a stall fee not to exceed twenty-five dollars (\$25.00) per horse stall for the rodeo weekend. - b.
+Contestants requiring additional stalls for competition horses may be required to pay a stall fee not to exceed twenty-five dollars (\$25.00) per horse stall for the rodeo weekend.
+Contestants requiring more than three stalls shall pay the facility fee for each additional stall. - b.
 To reserve a stall, the contestant bringing horse(s) must either complete the horse/stall reservation portion of the mailed entry form, or register online with the online registration form. - c.
-Host association may charge a fifty dollar (\$50.00) late fee, per horse stall, to contestants who did not reserve the adequate number of horse stalls on their entry form or who did not pre-register for a rodeo.
+Host association may charge a fifty dollar (\$50.00) late fee, per horse stall, to contestants who did not reserve the adequate number of horse stalls on their entry form or who did not pre-register for a rodeo. - d.

-d.
 Additional stalls requested for tack or other purposes will be charged at the discretion of the host association.
 This fee must be published prior to the opening of contestant registration and cannot exceed the actual cost of the stall.